Double beta decay: Known double beta decay isotopes

+In particular, 36Ar is the lightest observationally stable nuclide whose decay is energetically possible.

 Neutrinoless double beta decay

 If the neutrino is a Majorana particle (i.e., the antineutrino and the neutrino are actually the same particle), and at least one type of neutrino has non-zero mass (which has been established by the neutrino oscillation experiments), then it is possible for neutrinoless double beta decay to occur.
 Neutrinoless double beta decay is a lepton number violating process.
 In the simplest theoretical treatment, known as light neutrino exchange, a nucleon absorbs the neutrino emitted by another nucleon.
 The exchanged neutrinos are virtual particles.